bljaime/MachineLearning-Portfolio/README.md

 **Author**: Jaime Blanco Linares.

-This repository gathers all my public Machine Learning work.
+This repository gathers some of my public Machine Learning work.
 Each project is constructed on a Jupyter Notebook, which contains **Python** code, text explainations and figures.

 ## Projects